gulshanpr/Soroban-hack/README.md

     - Hardcoded addresses ensure reliability and trust in the destination of the funds.
     - Supports multiple users making transactions to the same or different parties concurrently.

+## Tech Stack
+- Rust: Backend logic and smart contract development.
+- Soroban SDK: Framework for building decentralized applications on the Stellar network.
+- JavaScript: General-purpose scripting language for web development.
+- Next.js/React: Front-end framework and library for building the user interface.

 ## Example Scenario

 1. *User Onboarding*: